sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/before-buy.md

   Plug the device RJ11 cable into the computer RJ12 connector and the hardware installation is complete.

   As a practical recommendation, avoid very power-hungry USB keyboards or accessories.
-  All USB devices connected to Soufflè are powered from the Atari Mega ST / Mega STe 5V rail, so a stable power supply is important.
+  All USB devices connected to Soufflè are powered from the Atari Mega ST / Mega STE 5V rail, so a stable power supply is important.

 ## Step 3: Check the supported devices first